sakaiproject/sakai/samigo/docs/README.import_export.txt

 Only assessment/section/item format may be imported.
 Object bank format is supported for web service inquiries via QTIService.

-2. Export in Firefox.
+2. Export Assessment XML Format.
    a.
-In some cases, JSF prepends extra lines, see 7, below.
-When you export, you will see "XML Parsing Error: xml processing instruction is not at start of external entity."
-This can be safely ignored.
-If you want to see the XML, you can do so with "view source".
+In earlier versions of Samigo, JSF prepended extra lines,and you may have seen "XML Parsing Error: xml processing instruction is not at start of external entity." in Firefox.
+For backward compatibility, these prepended lines are ignored.

+   b.
+Exported Assessment files now default to the name "exportAssessment.xml".
-   b.Users requiring an XML (.xml) extension in Firefox browsers should "Save as Type:" "Web Page, HTML only" and specify the ".xml" extension, explicitly typing the desired file name and extension.
+Firefox users should accept the default "Save as Type:" "Web Page, HTML only".
 DO NOT save as "Text File", this will save only the text nodes of the XML document, and will cause errors on re-import.

    c.
 Tests and Quizzes will accept files with any extension as long as they are in correct format for importation.
 (SAK-1203).